nikpapag/harness-cie-workshop-chaos-no-ff/README.md

 **Create Application Map**

-1. Wait for the discovery agent to complete (usually 1-2 minutes)
-2. After discovery is complete double click on the agent “DA-K8s”
+1. After discovery is complete double click on the agent “DA-K8s”
-3. Select the "Application Maps" tab
+2. Select the "Application Maps" tab
-4. Click on **Create New Application Map** and enter the following values
+3. Click on **Create New Application Map** and enter the following values

 | Input                        | Value|
 | ---------------------------- | ------ |
 | Name                         |workshop-am|

-5. Select the relevant services for your project name "use the search function to find the services"
+4. Select the relevant services for your project name "use the search function to find the services"
-6. Click Save
+5. Click Save

 **Create Experiments Automatically**